 The fifth result is the principle that with MVP we will iterate into something less minimum which will be better in time.
-I have been witness of this pattern several times and the output is always the same: many iterations with drastic changes that could have been avoided with more though or even just a little more time at the beginning.
-I saw many people rising proper points and issues that could have been solve right from the beginning, but because the minimum was required, many iterations went down the road and added 6 more months instead of going in straight line.
-The side effect is that the code is getting messy, incomprehensive by those who worked on previous iteration and discourage those who keep working on the same thing over and over again.
+I have been the witness of this pattern several times and the output is always the same: many iterations with drastic changes that could have been avoided with more though or even just a little more time at the beginning.
+I saw many people rising proper points and issues that could have been solved right from the beginning, but because the minimum was required, many iterations went down the road and added 6 more months instead of going in straight line.
+The side effect is that the code is getting messy, incomprehensive by those who worked on the previous iteration and discourage those who keep working on the same thing over and over again.
 These same people, which often knew since the beginning that it would have been better not to take this detour.
-A common and wrong behavior of those who are behind this MVP iteration spiral is that they are satisfy to see the improvement between the iterations which is just wrong — it could have been right from the start and not being bad at all.
+A common and wrong behavior of those who are behind this MVP iteration spiral is that they are satisfied to see the improvement between the iterations which is just wrong — it could have been right from the start and not being bad at all.
 Finally, you can confirm that you are in this pattern if you are iterating without even getting users feedback.
-This happen if the MVP route was taking to reach some “fictional” deadline or because one individual well placed in the hierarchy wanted something else.
-By fictional deadline I mean that a date is dropped on the table for some reason that is not very clear and it becomes an emergency which no one understand since it wasn’t an emergency since months and months… mostly this idea converge with the short term plan which it was pretty obvious that this would be needed but it wasn’t looking ahead.
+This happens if the MVP route was taking to reach some “fictional” deadline or because one individual well placed in the hierarchy wanted something else.
+By fictional deadline I mean that a date is dropped on the table for some reason that is not very clear and it becomes an emergency which no one understand since it wasn’t an emergency since months and months… mostly this idea converge with the short-term plan which it was pretty obvious that this would be needed but it wasn’t looking ahead.

 The sixth fallacy is present only if you have a product with real customers that are paying to use your software.
 Once you are done with the release of your minimum viable product, lots of people well placed in the hierarchy become frightened by changing or iterating.
-The reason is that the product is working, it has paying customer and why trying to change something which could disappoint existing customers or even loss some of them?
-That happen more than you think.
-Instead of having a strategy to test on a small subset and go ahead, we goes on the spiral of overthinking to try to absolutely guarantee that it must satisfy everybody.
+The reason is that the product is working, it has to pay customers and why trying to change something which could disappoint existing customers or even lose some of them?
+That happened more than you think.
+Instead of having a strategy to test on a small subset and go ahead, we go on the spiral of overthinking to try to absolutely guarantee that it must satisfy everybody.
 And, as we know, having everyone satisfy is impossible.
 So, people become frightened and stay with their minimum product or changing really subtle elements and stop thinking that they can grow more, do change to get more customers, etc. While this could be mitigated with a proper transition plan, it’s costly to do if you always aim for the minimum because the system/infrastructure you are working on is probably of minimum caliber too.

-MVP remains for me a keyword that people use in discussion where they want to kill someone ideas.
-There is many other keywords used like agile, iterative and slim that are used to avoid thinking more than just the minimum.
+MVP remains for me a keyword that people use in discussions where they want to kill someone ideas.
+There are many other keywords used like agile, iterative and slim that are used to avoid thinking more than just the minimum.
 Like I said, it’s not about trying to figure out everything from the start, but it’s about having a vision of what we want and do what needs to be done in order of priority.
 You shouldn’t have to do 3 iterations of the same thing even before releasing your product, neither you should work on something without having the master plan clearly exposed to you.
 When Tesla built its car, they didn’t said that they wanted to do the minimum possible in electric car to be just a little bit better than the competition.
 They did the best they could with what they have without going crazy by trying to get a flying car.
 Every time you hear someone bringing MVP, you should be sure that the product is still doing what it should do, without the fluff of bringing too much side features, but also without removing everything from it which would result just to more work later or a bad user experience.

 The end result is a growing amount of bad products getting into the market rapidly with low quality, with features that reach their limitation within few minutes of use, and that even a neophyte can tell you that it doesn’t make sense the way it’s built.
-We see product that doesn’t evolve in time and die by the competition, even if these one were popular once upon the time.
+We see products that don’t evolve in time and die by the competition, even if these one were popular once upon the time.
 We see big marketing events that should inspire us with something new and different, but we end up seeing copycat of existing features without any innovation added.